curious-bigcat/snowflake_intelligence_manufacturing_automobile/DEMO_GUIDE.md

    - Tailor agent instructions to their use cases

 2. **Expand Capabilities:**
-   - Add more semantic views (e.g., customer data, financial data)
+   - Add more tables to the unified semantic view (e.g., customer data, financial data)
+   - Add more unstructured data sources to the unified Cortex Search service
-   - Create specialized agents for specific roles
+   - Create specialized agents for specific roles with custom tool configurations
    - Integrate with external tools via APIs

 3. **Production Deployment:**